 Janis Krause Acupuncture

-When the needle is inserted into the skin, you may feel a slight sensation of pain similar to a mosquito bite.
-There may also be a feeling of numbness, heaviness, warmth, or slight pain in the affected area.
-People often associate needles with pain, but acupuncture needles are NOT anything used in the hospital.
-Our acupuncture needles are many times smaller and are sharpened to a point making it virtually painless.
-With insertion of an acupuncture needle most people only feel a minor sensation but often they feel nothing at all.
-Once the needles are in place some may have a sensation of heaviness or pressure which will fade away within a few minutes.
+When the needle is inserted into the skin, you may feel a slight sensation similar to a mosquito bite.
+There may also be a feeling of heaviness, warmth, or pressure in the affected area.
+People often associate needles with pain, but acupuncture needles are NOT like anything used in the hospital.
+Our acupuncture needles are many times thinner making it virtually painless.

-The number of acupuncture treatments required varies, depending on the nature, severity and history of the illness.
+The number of acupuncture treatments required varies depending on the condition being treated and the results desired.
+Generally, a series of 6-8 treatments are recommended.
 The longer the body is out of balance the longer it takes to rebalance it.
 Acupuncture is subtle and powerful, allowing the body to heal from the inside out.
-In general acupuncture treatments are done on a weekly basis for a total of 6-12 sessions.
-For patients who are in extreme discomfort, 1 - 2 treatments weekly maybe recommended.

 What do I need to do prior to my first appointment?